Querent-ai/querent-docs/querent/docs/get-started/quickstart.md

 You can now move this executable directory wherever sensible for your environment and possibly add it to your `PATH` environment.

-## Environment setting
+## Environment Setting
-Before running the querent, we need to make a directory named "model" with the following items and set the $MODEL_PATH to the location where your model directory is located
+Before running Querent, we need to create a directory named "model" and set the $MODEL_PATH to the location where your model directory is located
 ```bash
 export MODEL_PATH=path/to/your/model/directory/
 ```
 ### Then do the below steps to setup the model directory:

-- For utilizing an open-source Large Language Model (LLM), please provide a GGUF format model file.
+- Querent enables users to leverage open-source Large Language Models (LLMs) through the "knowledge_graph_using_llama2_v1" workflow for running inference tasks.
+Please provide a GGUF format model file if you would like to utilize this workflow.
 Such files are accessible on the Hugging Face platform.
-As a point of reference, users may acquire the llama-2-7b-chat.Q5_K_M.gguf model file <a href = "https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF/tree/main">here.</a> (This step is optional and only necessary for the "knowledge_graph_using_llama2_v1" workflow.)
+For convenience and as a starting point, users can download the `llama-2-7b-chat.Q5_K_M.gguf` model file directly from [this link](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF/tree/main).
-- In order to facilitate the generation of structured outputs by the open-source LLM, we are utilizing grammar files.
-You can download <a href = "https://github.com/Querent-ai/querent-docs/blob/Local-model-Update/querent/docs/get-started/json.gbnf">this grammar file </a> or create a new one.
-(This step is optional and only necessary for the "knowledge_graph_using_llama2_v1" workflow.)
+- To enable the open-source Large Language Model (LLM) to produce structured outputs, we leverage grammar files designed to guide the model's interpretation and output format.If you opt for "knowledge_graph_using_llama2_v1" workflow, this step is mandatory.
+You can download <a href = "https://github.com/Querent-ai/querent-docs/blob/Local-model-Update/querent/docs/get-started/json.gbnf">this grammar file </a> or opt to develop a custom grammar file tailored to your use-case.
 - Next download and store the nltk library.
 ```bash
 $ python3